 When someone shops from you, they trust you with their confidential information like credit card number.
 Your customers do this because they believe you will keep this information safe.
 As a business, you are responsible for keeping their information safe, and if you fail to do it, people won’t trust you.

 Therefore, you need to do everything in your power to keep your site safe against a data breach.
 Data Breach is the worst thing that can happen to an e-commerce store, they compromise your records, and costs you a fortune.

 Therefore, use Level 1 PCI DDS certificates and complaints to keep yourself and your users safe.
 This certificate shows you care about your buyers and implemented the best security measures to keep them safe.

 It’s a common negligence that plagues many e-commerce businesses.
 You did everything to make your business successfully, then why don’t you optimize it for mobile users.
 According to an estimate, half of the retail sales will come via mobile users by 2020.

-Therefore, you have to optimize for mobile users to stay competitive but remember not all Enterprise e-commerce platforms are compatible with mobile interfaces.
+Therefore, you have to optimize for mobile users to stay competitive but remember not all Shopify e-commerce platforms are compatible with mobile interfaces.
 So, do your research and find the option that suits you best.